No Fees Unless We Win

 Do I have grounds to file a personal injury claim for my car accident?

-Research published by the International Organisation for Road Accident Prevention has demonstrated that 90% of all car accidents are caused by one of the drivers.
+Research published by the International Organization for Road Accident Prevention has demonstrated that 90% of all car accidents are caused by one of the drivers.
 In other words, one of the drivers is nearly always to blame.
 If the other driver is at fault for causing your accident through some type of careless, reckless or otherwise negligent behavior, you may have grounds to file a personal injury or wrongful death claim.